 We reviewed the evidence about whether NRT helps people who want to quit smoking to stop smoking at six months or longer.
 NRT aims to reduce withdrawal symptoms associated with stopping smoking by replacing the nicotine from cigarettes.
 NRT is available as skin patches that deliver nicotine slowly, and chewing gum, nasal and oral sprays, inhalators, and lozenges/tablets, all of which deliver nicotine to the brain more quickly than skin patches, but less rapidly than from smoking cigarettes.

 This review includes 136 trials of NRT, with 64,640 people in the main analysis.
 All studies were conducted in people who wanted to quit smoking.
 Most studies were conducted in adults and had similar numbers of men and women.
-Six studies were conducted in pregnant women.
 People enrolled in the studies typically smoked at least 15 cigarettes a day at the start of the studies.
 The evidence is current to July 2017.
-Trials lasted for at least six months, except for two in pregnant women which ended at the time of delivery.
+Trials lasted for at least six months.

 Quality of evidence